 Sell your favorite products.

 Rodan and Fields skin care, Scentsy candles, Beachbody fitness routines—network marketing has come a long way since Mary Kay, and there are plenty of companies willing to pay you to be a part-time brand ambassador.

 “The most important thing is to really like and believe in the product,” says Susie Moore, author of “What If It Does Work Out?
 How a Side Hustle Can Change Your Life.”
 Because how much you earn depends on the effort you put in, and you have to be willing to get out there and sell—meaning this gig probably isn’t for everyone.
+(It’s also important to thoroughly research any new company before joining.)
 Still, this blogger was able to replace her full-time income within two years of selling essential oils on the side.

 Stack “micro jobs.”